vibhav22022000/Flutter-Weather-App/README.md

 ## 🧑‍💻 Contributing

 Contributions are welcome!
-If you’d like to improve this project:
+To contribute:

 1. Fork the repository
 2. Create a new branch (`feature/your-feature`)